Via dei Tribunali is a great street in Naples Italy for strolling, people watching and eating.

-Time for pasta and a whole lot of fried stuff!
+Time for Neapolitan Pasta and a whole lot of fried stuff!

 During our amazing pizza-focused meal at Pizzaria La Notizia, we had the good fortune of chatting with a friendly couple, a Michelin chef and his girlfriend, at the next table.
 They recommended a trattoria across from the entrance to Napoli Sotterranea on Via dei Tribunali.
 Since they couldn’t remember the name of the trattoria or the address, they drew a map and insisted that we would easily find their favorite trattoria.

 After the Da Michele pizza fail, we briefly thought about trying another of the city’s famed pizzeria.
 That’s when we instead decided to take a chance and try to find the recommended trattoria without knowing the name or address.
 And so began our night on Via dei Tribunali.